 What You Need to Know Before You Go

-- Pick up an America the Beautiful National Park Pass to save money on park visits.
+- Pick up an America the Beautiful National Park Pass to save money on multiple park visits.

-- The five different areas with visitor services are Grant Grove, Giant Forest, Foothills, Cedar Grove, and Mineral King.
+- The five visitor service areas are Grant Grove, Giant Forest, Foothills, Cedar Grove, and Mineral King.
 Cedar Grove and Mineral King are open from late spring to early fall, while the others are open year-round.

 - Cell service is limited in the park.
-You can find free public WiFi at two visitor centers: Kings Canyon Visitor Center and Foothills Visitor Center.
+You can find free public WiFi at Kings Canyon Visitor Center or Foothills Visitor Center.

-- Elevation and weather vary throughout the park.
-While you may find flowers blooming in the foothills, there might be snow at higher elevations, which limits access to certain parts of the park.
-Check the park’s website before visiting to see what current conditions are.
+- Bring layers.
+Elevation and weather vary throughout the park.
+While you may find flowers blooming in the foothills, there can be snow at higher elevations, which limits access to certain parts of the park.
+Check the park’s website to see what the current conditions are.

-- You are required to have tire chains in certain parts of the park in the cooler seasons.
+- You must have tire chains in certain parts of the park during the cooler seasons.

-- Wildlife – There are black bears in the park and they can break into cars that contain food.
-If you’re unsure how to properly store food here.
+- Wildlife – There are black bears in the park, and they can break into cars that contain food.
+Learn how to properly store food here.

 - Free shuttles run through the Giant Forest and Lodgepole areas during the summer.

 - Check yourself for ticks after.
 Ticks are common in the foothill and Kings Canyon grasses.
-Be sure to check yourself after exploring these areas.

-- Poison Oak is common up to 5000 feet elevation.
-If you touch any part of it, wash your skin and clothes right away.
+- Poison Oak is expected up to 5000 feet in elevation.
+If you touch any part, wash your skin and clothes immediately.

 - Stay inside a large building or vehicle if you see dark clouds or lightning.
 Do not stand under trees, in shallow caves, or on high points like Moro Rock.